Chandranath Basu: Manuals and pamphlets

-Chandranath wrote two short but little known manuals on the ideal Hindu way of domestic life - Garhyastha Path (1886) and the Garhyastha Vidhi (1887).
+Basu wrote two short but little known manuals on the ideal Hindu way of domestic life: Garhyastha Path (1886) and the Garhyastha Vidhi (1887).
 They were primarily aimed at women.'

 One of his pamphlets located the superiority of the Hindu woman in her dedication to cooking in the kitchen for long hours, despite being engulfed in the smokes and flames.
 In 1904, he published a detailed manual for the conduct of men - Sangyam Sikhhar Nimnotomo Sopan.

 Masculinity

-In 1901, he wrote Sabitri Tattva a comparative study on Savitri and Satyavan; Chandranath proceeded with a similar outlook as in Shakuntala Tattwa and portraying Savitri as the ideal Hindu wife, held marriage as an institute that permeated death and any temporality.'
+In 1901, he wrote Sabitri Tattva a comparative study on Savitri and Satyavan; Basu proceeded with a similar outlook as in Shakuntala Tattwa and portraying Savitri as the ideal Hindu wife, held marriage as an institute that permeated death and any temporality.'

-Sen notes him to be the foremost spokesman of the orthodox view on Hindu marriage; Chandranath essentially viewed the institution as a longstanding social ritual for the sole purpose of maintaining progeny and male hegemony, absent any locus of individual autonomy.
+Sen notes him to be the foremost spokesman of the orthodox view on Hindu marriage; Basu essentially viewed the institution as a longstanding social ritual for the sole purpose of maintaining progeny and male hegemony, absent any locus of individual autonomy.

 Besides this, he supported child marriages in that it led to the development of an ideal house wife, advocated for the continuity of patriarchal traits, prized female chastity as a social gift and opposed reforms in female education, widow remarriage and gender rights.
 He dissented against the Age of Consent Act in 1891, which sought to raise the age of consent for sexual intercourse from ten to twelve years in all jurisdictions and treat any violation thereof as rape, as violations of sacrosanct Hindu customs.

-Tanika Sarkar notes that the adherence to Hindu customs was so rigid, that Chandranath and others went to the extent of showcasing the downsides of the status-quo as the strength of the Hindu women to bear such adversities.
+Tanika Sarkar notes that the adherence to Hindu customs was so rigid, that Basu and others went to the extent of showcasing the downsides of the status-quo as the strength of the Hindu women to bear such adversities.

 Miscellaneous

-Chandranath was a vocal supporter of the Indigenous Aryan hypothesis, having extensively argued for the superiority of Aryan race and that the Indian Hindus were true Aryans; Tapan Raychaudhuri commented of the thought-school as 'aggressive chauvinism'.
+Basu was a vocal supporter of the Indigenous Aryan hypothesis, having extensively argued for the superiority of Aryan race and that the Indian Hindus were true Aryans; Tapan Raychaudhuri commented of the thought-school as 'aggressive chauvinism'.

-Chandranath also engaged in aggressive exchanges with contemporary intellectuals; Tanika Sarkar notes a polemical discourse with Rabindranath Tagore concerning Hindu marriage and Hindu diet.
-He also conflicted with Nabinchandra Sen whilst voting against the inclusion of one of his plays, Palashir Yuddha in school-syllabus; in a letter to Sen, Chandranath inquires about why a Hindu ought to feel saddened at the defeat of a Muslim ruler.
-An angered Sen penned a dismissive reply and in personal records, alluded Chandranath of being a dovetail of Bankim Chandra who merely reproduced the latter's private opinions as his own, in a verbose manner.
-At last, Sen submitted a revised version which went on to be included whilst Chandranath wrote an apology letter, prodded by a mutual friend Gooroodas Banerjee.
+Basu also engaged in aggressive exchanges with contemporary intellectuals; Tanika Sarkar notes a polemical discourse with Rabindranath Tagore concerning Hindu marriage and Hindu diet.
+He also conflicted with Nabinchandra Sen whilst voting against the inclusion of one of his plays, Palashir Yuddha in school-syllabus; in a letter to Sen, Basu inquires about why a Hindu ought to feel saddened at the defeat of a Muslim ruler.
+An angered Sen penned a dismissive reply and in personal records, alluded Basu of being a dovetail of Bankim Chandra who merely reproduced the latter's private opinions as his own, in a verbose manner.
+At last, Sen submitted a revised version which went on to be included whilst Basu wrote an apology letter, prodded by a mutual friend Gooroodas Banerjee.